Flamsteed’s Atlas Coelestis

 Bode’s Uranographia (or, to give it its full title, Uranographia sive astrorum descriptio viginti tabulis oeneis incisa ex recentissimis et absolutissimis Astronomorum observationibus) was the first atlas to depict virtually all the stars visible to the naked eye (i.e. down to sixth magnitude), plus a fair selection of those down to eighth magnitude (six times fainter).
 Over 17,000 stars are plotted, taken from the observations of various astronomers including Flamsteed, Lacaille, Lalande, and Bode himself.
 To accompany the atlas, Bode produced a catalogue called Allgemeine Beschreibung und Nachweisung der Gestirne, also published in 1801.

 Uranographia was also the first major star atlas with boundary lines drawn between the constellations, albeit vague and ill-defined, unlike the rigorous modern boundaries.
+(Bode, incidentally, was not the first to do this – the French cartographer Didier Robert de Vaugondy (1723–86) had preceded him in 1764 – but Bode was the best-known and hence most influential.)
 Even Flamsteed, normally so punctilious, had been entirely unspecific about the extent of each constellation on his charts.

 Bode intended the Uranographia to be comprehensive and he certainly succeeded, for in addition to charting a greater number of stars than any previous cartographer he also depicted more constellations – over 100 of them (for a complete list see here).
 Among them were five constellations making their debut on this atlas: Globus Aerostaticus and Felis, both suggested by Lalande during the preparation of the atlas, while Lochium Funis, Machina Electrica, and Officina Typographica were invented by Bode himself.
 None of these five survived the test of time.
 Bode, incidentally, said that he had not intended to introduce any new figures on his atlas until Lalande suggested Globus Aerostaticus to him in 1798; by then he had already reached Chart XV.
 Hence these five new figures appeared on Chart XVI onwards.